How to Learn About Blockchain Technology

 Blockchain for Business: The New Industrial Revolution

-This is another course that would help in the quest of How to learn about blockchain in 2021.
+This is another course that would help in the quest of how to learn about blockchain.
 This course is available on the Udemy platform and created by 365 careers.
 This course will help students to

 Try Blockchain Technology in Practice with OriginStamp

 Another way to learn about blockchain technology is to jump right in.
 OriginStamp is a service that offers blockchain-based timestamping for digital content.
 And it’s free for up to 5 timestamps per month.
 You can access OriginStamps’s timestamping service here.
 OriginStamp is widely used in education to demonstrate blockchain technology in practice.
 For a comprehensive introduction, check this guide for trusted timestamping by unblocktalent.com.